 So if you’ve received a rejection that deals with an evolving issue, sometimes the best thing to do is to wait for USPTO policy to change in your favor.

 One good example concerns Section 101 rejections (where your application is deemed invalid due to subject matter eligibility).
-Andrei Iancu, the new USPTO director, recently introduced a new policy that clarifies the boundaries for 101 rejections.
-So if you’ve previously received a 101 rejection, you may be able to overcome it under the new policy; for starters, it’s already benefited some of our clients!
+The contours of patent subject matter eligibility continue to evolve over time.
+So, if you’ve received a 101 rejection, you may be able to overcome it by waiting for policies to change.
+It’s not an ideal solution, but we’ve seen it work!

 DRAWBACKS OF SLOWING DOWN PATENT PROSECUTION